dvschultz/itp-making-art-with-gans-feb2020/docs/index.md

 	- What the inputs and outputs were
 	- What questions you have about the model
 	- Show us what you made
+- Do this for at least three models

 ### Week 2 02/08
 * Types of Models